Institute of Economics of the Russian Academy of Sciences: History

 The Institute of Economics was originally established in 1922 under the Communist Academy.

-On July 8, 1930, the Institute of Economics of the Russian Association of Scientific Research Institutes of Social Sciences (RANION) was merged the Institute of Economics of the Communist Academy.
+On 8 July 1930, the Institute of Economics of the Russian Association of Scientific Research Institutes of Social Sciences (RANION) was merged the Institute of Economics of the Communist Academy.
 On August 10, 1931, the Institute of Economics of the Communist Academy was merged with the Economic Institute of Red Professors.
 On February 15, 1936, the Economic and Agrarian Institutes of the Communist Academy were reorganized into a single Institute of Economics, with its inclusion in the system of the Academy of Sciences of the Soviet Union.
 On October 4, 1947, the Institute of World Economy and World Politics and the Institute of Economics were merged into the Institute of Economics in the system of the Academy of Sciences of the Soviet Union.

+Under the directorship of Lev Gatovsky (1965-1971), the Institute of Economics played a pivotal role in the development and implementation of economic reforms in the Soviet Union.
 In 2005, the Institute of Economics and the Institute of International Economic and Political Research (IMEPS RAS, formerly the Institute of Economics of the World Socialist System of the Academy of Sciences of the USSR) were merged, the latter entered the structure of the Institute of Economics as a branch called the Department of International Economic and Political Research (OMEPI).